M1 Garand Firearm Maintenance: Part 1 Disassembly

 How do you safely unload an M1 Garand before disassembly?

-What is the M1 Buddy Port used for?
+What is the purpose of the M1 Buddy Port?

-The M1 Buddy Port is a specialized tool that locks the M1 Garand's bolt to the rear.
-This allows for cleaning the barrel from the breech while catching patches and protecting the rifle's action from fouling.
+The M1 Buddy Port is a yellow plastic tool designed to lock the M1 Garand's bolt back.
+This allows for easier barrel cleaning while catching patches and protecting the rifle's action from debris.

 Related News